-This manual, however, always explicitly indicates when the Shift key should be used and shortcut letters are always shown as upper case.
+This manual, however, always explicitly indicates when the Shift key should be used, and upper case will always be used for shortcut letters.

 You need to be aware of the state of your Caps Lock.
 If this is active, it can affect upper and lowercase keyboard shortcuts.

-Some panels have their own special keyboard shortcuts.
+Some panels have special keyboard shortcuts.
 To use them, you must have that panel active.
-(Click on it, if it isn’t already active.)
-If the panel is not active and that shortcut has another meaning for LightWave in general, the general function will be run.
+(Click on it if it isn’t already active.)
+If the panel is not active and that shortcut has another meaning for LightWave in general, the general function will run.
 Moreover, if the panel is active, but doesn’t use the keyboard shortcut, it will be passed to the main interface.